livingsocial/resque-web/README.md

 HTTP Basic Authentication is supported out of the box.
 Simply set the environment variables `RESQUE_WEB_HTTP_BASIC_AUTH_USER` and `RESQUE_WEB_HTTP_BASIC_AUTH_PASSWORD` to turn it on.
 If you're using Resque with Heroku run `heroku config:set RESQUE_WEB_HTTP_BASIC_AUTH_USER=user RESQUE_WEB_HTTP_BASIC_AUTH_PASSWORD=secret` to get ResqueWeb secured.

+## Plugins

+In the past with the sinatra app it was fairly simple to just monkey-patch the server to add more functionality/tabs.
+With this rails version you have to write an engine under a specific namespace.
+Read more in PLUGINS.md.

 ## Screenshot

 ![Screenshot](http://i.imgur.com/LkNgl.png)